-I am a University Lecturer (Assistant Professor) of Digital Humanities at Leiden University in the Netherlands.
+I am an assistant professor of Chinese studies at the College of William & Mary.
 My domain expertise is late imperial Chinese literature and print history.
 I specialize is text mining and natural language processing with a focus on authorship attribution and genre studies.
 I archive my research as presented in papers and talks on this page.
 You can find information on my teaching (which includes the visualizations/animations I am designing for pedagogical purposes) and other activities using the nav bar at the top.

 Experiments with supervised machine learning models for source detection in late imperial Chinese corpora

 In this talk I further demonstrated the results of my recent efforts to computationally identify quote sources in late imperial Chinese literature.
 In this slide from the talk, you can see the stylistic relationships among 1000 fifty-character sections of text taken at random from the Yujing xintan (玉鏡新譚) and the Jingshi yinyang meng (警世陰陽夢).
 These two important texts about Wei Zhongxian (魏忠賢) were published in 1628 and provide an interesting test case for computational source identification.
 The style of these two works is fairly distinct, with only some overlap in the middle.
 It is possible to build a machine learning model that distinguishes the origin of these sections with around 98 percent accuracy.

 Where did all these rumors come from?
 Computationally Identifying Intertextuality and Machine-Classifying Its Source in a Late Imperial Chinese Corpus

 October 2018: University of Virginia